VA Online Horse Betting Guide 2023

 Your bet is now made, and you’re ready to win.

 However, it’s important to bear in mind that there are some limitations on your betting.
 You must be over the age of 18, for instance.
 Each bet must be $2 or more too.
 The book must pay out a certain percentage of the wager.
+Make sure that you understand the laws and regulations before you get started.

-So, here is a brief primer for all the horse racing bets you might encounter online in Virginia.
+Here is a brief primer for all the horse racing bets you might encounter online in Virginia.
 One thing to note, however, is that you may read or hear about “straight” and “exotic” bets in horse racing.
 These words simply define whether you are betting on a single outcome (straight) or on multiple outcomes (exotic).

 Another thing to recognize about horse racing is that the lingo below is only a way to communicate with the tellers at the betting windows in a concise manner.
 If you can imagine a way you want to bet on a race, it is possible to do so.
 These definitions will just serve to speed the process along.